Biomaker/06_Low-cost-pressurised-liquid-chromatography-system/README.md

 ![Project_overview](Pictures/Overview.png)

+Diagram showing a high-level overview of the system.
+A typical method run for purification of a protein (preprogrammed in method runs) is as follows:
+1) Connection of a chromatography column appropriate for the purification between the pressure sensor and UV sensor
+2) Equilibration (conditioning) of the column using equilbration/wash buffer from pump 1
+3) Loading of the sample through the sample application port on the mixing chamber
+4) Washing of unbound material using equilbration/wash buffer from pump 1
+5) Elution of the protein of interest from the column using elution buffer from pump 2
+6) Steps 4 and 5 are accompanied by fractionation (separation of components) into different wells of a 96-well plate using the fraction collector

 This project is a work in progress.
 For each component, navigate to the component folder for a list of known bugs and planned future improvements.

 ## Software